 Example sentences do get better later in the course, but many users might have dropped off before getting to them.

 I’m also referring to things like that all-too-familiar sound you hear when you get an item right or that distracting buzz you get when you answer incorrectly.

-Italian Duolingo could mix things up better and add more variety not only to the content but even to the very mechanics of their exercises.
+Duolingo could mix things up better and add more variety not only to the content but even to the very mechanics of their exercises.

-Con: A Lack of Content for Advanced Students
+There’s a Lack of Content for Advanced Students

 Duolingo is a very good vocabulary builder, but don’t expect to be fluent when you finish the course.

 Content development for Duolingo Italian may not have been as brisk as other major languages like Spanish, French, German and Portuguese.